shubhammalankar/DataAnalysisAndAlgorithm/README.md

 Arr1000.txt	131	20	21
 Arr4000.txt	2368	81	60

-All the codes were developed and executed in Pycharm
+All the codes are developed and executed in Pycharm